ZJUFanLab/scDisProcema/tutorial.md

   The workflow of the scDisProcema can be divided into three steps: 1) gene-state matrix as input to WGCNA for gene co-expression network module searching; 2) module dynamic analysis for degree of dynamic change and relevance to cells over the course of disease; 3) key module identification for different cell types.

 ## General usage
   The input of the scDisProcema is a Cell state-Genes matrix.
-The sample data can be obtained [here](/data/mean.csv).
+The sample data can be downloaded [here](/data/mean.csv).

     #read the file
     mean<-read.csv("mean.csv",row.names = 1)